miso-xyz/PPMLib/README.md

 We will not provide the private key required to sign flipnotes, you will have to find it online or get the key yourself.

+# Notes
+- We remind Section 4.1.5 from Sudomemo Terms of Use: *``` The following activities are prohibited when using Sudomemo: [...]
+Exploits or content that wasn’t created in the original Flipnote Studio software on a Nintendo DSi or Nintendo 3DS```*.
+We are not related to any modified versions of PPMLib which attempt to break Sudomemo's Terms Of Use, we will try our best to not have anything as such happen.

 # Latest Changelog
 (No releases will be made until a stable version of PPMLib is published)